 - In Kick-Ass, she's deprived of any real childhood and is instead trained from age five by her father to be a vigilante assassin.

-- In Let Me In, she is a 200+ year-old vampire masquerading as a 12-year-old girl who was raped repeatedly by her uncle prior to being turned and lives with a caretaker who commits serial murder to keep a fresh supply of blood to feed her.
+- In Let Me In, she is a two-century-old vampire masquerading as a 12-year-old girl who lives with a caretaker who commits serial murder to keep a fresh supply of blood to feed her.

 - In Texas Killing Fields, the first thing we learn about her character is that she's on juvenile probation for reasons that aren't made clear.
 She is later kidnapped by her own older brother and his friend with the intent of murdering her before she's rescued by a hero cop.

 - In Hick, she runs away from her neglectful mother and alcoholic father to hitchhike to Las Vegas.
-Along the way, she tries cocaine, helps rob a convenient store, and gets raped by her psychopath companion (and nearly raped a second time), then shoots and kills said psychopath companion.
+Along the way, she tries cocaine, helps rob a convenient store and possibly gets raped by her psychotic companion (and nearly raped a second time), then shoots and kills said companion.

-- Little Miss Badass: Her portrayal of Hit Girl might be the ultimate embodiment of this.
+- Little Miss Badass: Her portrayal of Hit-Girl in Kick-Ass might be the ultimate embodiment of this.

-- Sitcom Arch-Nemesis: Her as Kaylie Hooper, to Jack Donaghy.
+- Sitcom Arch-Nemesis: Her as Kaylee Hooper, to Jack Donaghy in 30 Rock.

-- Troubling Unchildlike Behavior: Her characters in Kick-Ass, Let Me In, Hick and The Equalizer.
+- Her characters in Kick-Ass, Let Me In, Hick and The Equalizer.

-- Played for Laughs to some degree in 30 Rock, where Kaylie Hooper is a match for Jack Donaghy in sheer ruthlessness... but her motivations are age-appropriate.
+- Played for Laughs to some degree in 30 Rock, where Kaylee Hooper is a match for Jack Donaghy in sheer ruthlessness... but her motivations are age-appropriate.
 For instance, she gets the contestants on America's Kidz Got Singing drunk in order to get herself expelled from her school in Philly so her grandpa would send her to a more prestigious boarding school in New York—and incidentally, her boyfriend is a freshman at NYU.